Suffering from landing page envy? See how you stack up with a free benchmark report!

 DON’T use colors and images that clash with your regular website design.

-DON’T put too many links on your AdWords landing page – you’re just giving the visitor options to leave your page, which could prevent them from completing the action you really want them to take.
+DON’T put too many links on your Google Ads landing page – you’re just giving the visitor options to leave your page, which could prevent them from completing the action you really want them to take.

 DON’T try to collect more information than you really need – too many form fields scare prospects away.
 More than 7 fields is a CRO no-no.